automl/DeepCAVE/docs/plugins/overview.rst

 ----
 Next we show some meta information regarding your runs.
 Notably, you can see information such as the possible **budget** allocations that were considered during the run.
-The **budget** is the amount of resources that were allocated to a configuration as it was beeing evaluated using a Multi-Fidelity Approach.
+The **budget** is the amount of resources that were allocated to a configuration as it was being evaluated using a multi-fidelity approach.

 Objectives